r8n5n/TextTrack/README.md

 TextTrack
 =========

+Just learning how to use git hub at the moment!!!

 Basic object to display captions (vtt) in a specified HTML element See http://www.delphiki.com/webvtt/ for a description of Web VTT files